 Three days (2 nights) on the loop is perfectly fine and most people opt for this option.
 This amount of time will allow you to see the main sights, do a detour to the northernmost point and the flagpole, and have enough time at each notable place to soak in the culture.

-Four days (3 nights) on the Ha Giang Loop allows you to more leisurely drive between towns and give you more time to explore.
+Four days (3 nights) on the Ha Giang Loop allows you to drive between towns more leisurely with more time to explore.
 Four days is my recommendation for the Ha Giang Loop.

 Five days (4 nights) will give you one extra night in an off-the-beaten-track village to relax in this unique region of Vietnam.
 If you’re into slow travel, go for the laid-back 5D4N option.